kaushik316/Stocksheet/README.md

 csv
 ```
 ### Usage
-Exuecute ```python run.py``` and enter the ticker of the company you would like to obtain metrics for.
+Execute ```python run.py``` and enter the ticker of the company you would like to obtain metrics for.
 Output will be written to stocksheet.csv.
 ```python
 # Initialize both classes
 warren = Warren_Buffet(0.025, 0.09, ticker)